• Skip to primary navigation

 Last Updated on May 17, 2019 by Swagatam 17 Comments

-The circuit idea presented in this article can be used for controlling the intensity of many LEDs through a ceiling fan dimmer switch unit.
+The circuit idea I have I have explained in this article can be used for controlling the intensity of many LEDs through a ceiling fan dimmer switch unit.

 This circuit was requested by Mr. Joseph who wanted a simple method through which an ordinary home dimmer switch could be integrated with a chain of LEDs for controlling its brightness from zero to max.
 Let's learn more.